bloxstreet/support/docs/mr+-information/training-guide.md

 <font color="#0F52BA">**Trainer:**</font> *If you encounter any trollers at the store, it is necessary to inform an available Store Director+.*

-<font color="#0F52BA">**Trainer:**</font> *For any further inquiries, please make sure to join our communications server using the code 'bloxstreet'.*
+<font color="#0F52BA">**Trainer:**</font> *For any further inquiries, please refer to the group's social links or speak with an in-game HR.*

-<font color="#0F52BA">**Trainer:**</font> *Please follow me to the purple ranking line so you can be ranked.
+<font color="#0F52BA">**Trainer:**</font> *Please follow me to the ranking line so you can be ranked.
 Congratulations on passing!*

-**Trainers should FF their LRs by executing the command /e :ff (username) and take them to one of the designated purple/pink lines in the training room.**
+**Trainers should FF their LRs by executing the command /e :ff (username) and take them to the designated green line in the training room.**

 The Host or Co-Host will then rank the LRs before dismissing them from the game.
 However, if a player disconnects before receiving their rank despite passing the training, trainers should promptly contact an Executive Assistant+ for further assistance.

 The Host and Co-Host should run the :info command on each LR before kicking.
 Running the command ensures each LR has been ranked correctly.

-After guiding their LRs to a purple ranking line, trainers should leave the Training Center promptly.
+After guiding their LRs to the green ranking line, trainers should leave the Training Center promptly.
 They should not wait until after their LRs have been ranked.
 However, if a Group Administrator+ determines that a photo will take place, trainers should proceed to the lobby, find a seat/stand and remain silent, and follow the instructions accordingly.

 ### <font color="#C21807">Training Conclusion</font>